surajroy7430/Weather-and-News-Dashboard/README.md

 ## Usage Examples

+*   **OTP Based Authentication:** Send otp to your email address and verify to access dashboard.
+(Please check your spam folder also if not received)
 *   **Searching for a city:** Use the search bar to enter a city name.
 The application will display current weather information for that location.
 *   **Adding a city to favorites:**  Click the "Add to Favorites" button to save the city for quick access in the future.
 *   **Viewing News:**  Browse the latest news headlines displayed on the dashboard.